dart-lang/language/working/augmentation-libraries/feature-specification.md

 1. For each public declaration in the augmentation:

-    **TODO: If we allow private imports, update this allow merging private declarations whose name matches a declaration in the main library.**
+    **TODO: If we allow private imports, update this allow to merging private declarations whose name matches a declaration in the main library.**

     1. Merge the declaration into the main library's top-level namespace using